dnsimple/dnsimple-support/content/articles/api-access-token.md

 After an access token has been created, you can view and edit the permissions it was created with.

-From the list of access tokens, click <label>Edit</label> on the access token you want to view.
+From the list of access tokens, click **Edit** on the access token you want to view.

 ![View Token](/files/scoped-account-token-view.png)